Newcomers to Canada (immigrants)

 It is important to use the forms book for your province or territory because tax rates and tax credits are different in each province and territory.

-If you live in the province of Quebec, you may need to file a separate provincial income tax return.
-For information about your provincial tax liability, contact Revenu Québec.
+If you live in the province of Quebec, you may have to file a separate provincial income tax return.
+For more information, visit Revenu Québec.